What can someone do with your phone number?

 ‘Doxxing’ is a catch-all term for a wide range of approaches and attacks, but they all have one thing in common: the goal of doxxing is to identify real-life information about you, which can then be used for other nefarious purposes like scamming or even real-life stalking.

-Doxxing can be incredibly easy — so easy that anyone, not just malicious hackers, can do it.
-Reverse phone number lookup services let someone type in your phone number and find your real name and physical address.
-Even just a simple Google search of your phone number can reveal social media profiles, pictures, posts and more — people can find treasure troves of information about you using only your phone number.
+Doxxing can be incredibly easy—so easy that anyone, not just malicious hackers, can do it.
+By using your phone number, people can take advantage of reverse phone lookup services to find your real name and physical address.
+Even a basic Google search of your phone number can reveal your social media profiles, photos, posts, and more.
+With just your phone number, others can access a vast amount of personal information.

 Keep your phone number safe: What can you do?